Assistance in the Education of Employees and Dependents

 Tuition Grants for Employees

-Employees may take one course per semester, summer session, or a continuing education course without tuition charge on a space available basis.
+Employees may take 4 credit hours per semester or summer session without tuition charge on a space available basis.
 Employees must have the approval of their supervisor and the Director of Human Resources in order to take courses during working hours.
-Working time must be made up unless the course is “job related” as documented by the immediate supervisor and the Director of Human Resources.
+Working time must be made up unless the course is "job related" as documented by the immediate supervisor and the Director of Human Resources.

 Tuition Grants for Early Childhood Education Center